All Episodes

 Databases on cities that don't offer enough Section 8 and other low-income housing for minorities.

-In this uh the the fair housing and whatever it is, where they're gonna integrate neighborhoods by race and class rather than economics.
+That's what we described last week in this, the fair housing and whatever it is, where they're going to integrate neighborhoods by race and class rather than economics.

 You know what this is being described as?

-The first black president, quite brilliantly, has built a quasi reparations infrastructure perpetually fed by racial data that will outlast his administration.
+The first black president, quite brilliantly, has built a quasi-reparations infrastructure perpetually fed by racial data that will outlast his administration.

-They're chronicling every instance of what they claim is racial discrimination or inequality they can for the express purposes of using the federal Government to punish the guilty, to equalize whatever they want to equalize, neighborhoods, school districts, you name it.
+They're chronicling every instance of what they claim is racial discrimination or inequality they can for the express purposes of using the federal government to punish the guilty, to equalize whatever they want to equalize, neighborhoods, school districts, you name it.

 And of course, there'll be money required to equalize the inequalities.

-There'll be money required to integrate certain neighborhoods.
+There will be money required to integrate certain neighborhoods.

-And that's why it's described as quasi reparations.
+And that's why it's described as quasi-reparations.

-Is how none of this is going to end when Obama leaves office.
+And the key here that will outlast his administration, that's something I don't think enough people are focused on, is how none of this is going to end when Obama leaves office.

-Republican or Democrat, whoever the next president is that makes any move toward changing anything Obama's done.
+I don't care who the next president is, Republican or Democrat, whoever the next president is that makes any move toward changing anything Obama's done.

 Good manners, propriety, tradition, class all dictate that ex-presidents are immediately ex.